tmtsoftware/esw/docs/src/main/uisupport/gateway.md

 ![Role Hierarchy](../images/gateway/role-hierarchy.png)

-There are often commands that are more restrictive that should not be accessible to every user.
+There are often commands which are more restrictive and should not be accessible to every user.
 These commands need eng or admin role for the most restricted or dangerous commands.
 Also, these more restrictive eng commands need a fine-grained control mechanism so that they can be safely executed by authorized person having specific role at subsystem level.
 To achieve this we have the